Pres Thurles scholars graduate to international class

 The girls coach in Pres Thurles Barry Ryan is beaming with pride to see the girls progress to the international scene.

-"For us in Pres to have two current international players is a real source of pride.
-We have such a great tradition of sport and success in this school and Grace and Aoibheann are two brilliant role models for all of our girls.
-Whilst both are hugely talented players, more importantly they are two fantastic young people, humble, hard working and fully committed to the group as opposed to any individual gain."
+“For us in Pres to have two current international players is a real source of pride.
+We have such a great tradition of sport and success in this school and Grace and Aoibheann are two brilliant role models for all of our girls,” said said.

 Leave your comment